dalenewman/Cfg-NET/README.md

 each server has a **required**, and **unique** name.

-Attributes are processed in this order:
+A property is processed in this order as it is read from the configuration:

-1. `value` set a default value
+1. `value` sets a default value
-1. `toLower` lower case the input
-1. `toUpper` upper case the input
+1. `toLower` or `toUpper` modify the value
+1. `get` is invoked (the property's getter)
 1. `shorthand` checks for [shorthand translation](https://github.com/dalenewman/Cfg-NET/blob/master/Articles/Shorthand.md)
-1. `domain` checks input against valid values
+1. `domain` checks value against valid values
-1. `minLength` checks input against a minimum length
+1. `minLength` checks value against a minimum length
-1. `maxLength` checks input against a maximum length
+1. `maxLength` checks value against a maximum length
-1. `minValue` checks input against a minimum value
+1. `minValue` checks value against a minimum value
-1. `maxValue` checks input against a maximum value
+1. `maxValue` checks value against a maximum value
+1. `validators` checks value against injected validators
 1. `required` confirms value exists
-1. `unique` confirms value is unique
+1. `unique` confirms value is unique in it's collection

 ###Create Corresponding Configuration